THUDM/ChatGLM2-6B/README_EN.md

 ## Getting Started
 ### Environment Setup

 Install dependencies with pip: `pip install -r requirements.txt`.
-It's recommended to use version `4.27.1` for the `transformers` library and use version 2.0 or higher for `torch` to achieve the best inference performance.
+It's recommended to use version `4.27.1` for the `transformers` library and use version 2.0 or higher for `torch` to achieve the best inference performance. if mac platform please use `pip install -r requirements_for_mac.txt`.

 We provide a web page demo and a command line demo.
 You need to download this repository to use them: